Valentyn-M/site-study-Exe/readme.md

 Exe (Landing page)

-Сайт создан с применением:
+The site was created using:
-- Grid
+Grid
-- Flexbox
+Flexbox
-- JS
+JS
-- jQuery
+jQuery